wxyyoyo/wxyyoyo.github.io/index.md

-I will keep tracking some of my projects and learning matirials in this blog.

-Maybe say a some things about yourself.

-Or maybe what you plan to blog about.
+Hi there!
+My name is Xiaoyu Wang.
+I am a full time mom who has developed interests in robotic manipulation, control and automation while playing toys with my child.
+I will keep sharing what I am learning and coding in this blog.
+Welcome and have fun!